 1.Time out Can Create Power Struggles Between You and A Toddler

-Time out can cause a tug of war between an authority figure and a child over control.
+Time out can cause a tug of war over the feeling of control between an authority figure and a child.
 Nobody likes to feel that they are not in control of their own bodies and choices.
-I realized using a time out for toddlers was putting me in a position of control, and putting a child in a position where there was pressure to either submit or rebel.
+I realized using a typical time out for toddlers was putting me in a position of control, and putting a child in a position where there was pressure to either submit or rebel.

 Something I learned in therapy several years ago is that people often view God the same way they view their parents or other authority figures.
 With the culture that exists in schools and popular discipline techniques parents use, I realized that I grew up viewing authority figures, including God, as people that I had to submit to rather than teachers that care for me.